 Wholesale, when done correctly, can have a major (positive) impact on your business, and you should consider wholesale for the following three reasons:

 1. Wholesale orders can dramatically increase the volumes that are going through your small business.
 Even a small boutique will place much bigger orders than a typical customer.
 This will allow you over time to get better cost prices from your suppliers which will drive up the overall profitability of your small business and make you more money.

 2. It gets your small business name out there and will massively increase your brand awareness.
 Wholesaling your products will help get your name out in front of a new audience, and will help spread the word.
 Choosing wholesale partners that are selling to your ideal customer is the perfect way for these customers to find out about your brand.

-3. Even though you are selling to retailers at a much lower cost that you could sell to your customers directly, once you sell those products to another retailer, you have completed the sale and do not have to do the actual selling yourself.
-That’s why people accept the lower price – because it will give them a chunk of income without the work of marketing, managing and dispatching each individual order.
+3. Even though you are selling to retailers at a much lower cost than you could sell to your customers directly, once you sell those products to another retailer, you have completed the sale and do not have to do the actual selling yourself.
+That’s why people accept the lower price – because it will give them a chunk of income without the work of marketing, managing, and dispatching each individual order.